balinticha/magic-engine/Engine/Base/Debug/Commands/docs.md

 ### 2. ConsoleCommand

-A convenience base class (`MagicThing.Engine.Base.Debug.Commands.ConsoleCommand`) that inherits from `IConsoleCommand`.
+A convenience base class (`MagicEngine.Engine.Base.Debug.Commands.ConsoleCommand`) that inherits from `IConsoleCommand`.
 It is highly recommended to inherit from this class as it provides:

 *   **Automatic Injection**: Core system references are automatically populated:
     *   `SceneManager`